This page was updated on February 2023

 What are Qatar’s vaccine requirements?

-Below is a list of approved and conditionally approved vaccines by the Ministry of Public Health:
+All travellers, irrespective of their vaccination status can visit Qatar.
+However, below is a list of approved and conditionally approved vaccines by the Ministry of Public Health:

 - Pfizer/BioNTech (Comirnaty)